Why My Kenmore Oven Wouldn’t Heat Up: How I Diagnosed and Replaced the Igniter

 Testing the Igniter for Proper Functionality

-After identifying issues with your Kenmore oven, one crucial step is to test the igniter to ensure that it is functioning properly.
-To do so, safety precautions should be your top priority.
-Begin by turning off the power to the oven at the circuit breaker to avoid any electrical mishaps during the testing process.
+After identifying issues with your Kenmore oven, one crucial step in effective oven igniter troubleshooting is to test the igniter to ensure it is functioning properly.
+As always, safety should be your top priority.
+Start by turning off the power to the oven at the circuit breaker to prevent any electrical hazards during the process.

 Ordering a Replacement Igniter for My Kenmore Oven